delftopenhardware/openhardwarenl/whitepaper.md

 I like the style that Sanli has proposed and is laying out the text, but the traditional elements of a white paper will still have to be there to complete it.
 With that in mind, the follwing is a ChatGPT mediated structure that can we can adapt to the style we actually want it in.

+Executuve Summary

+    In many ways this will be the most visible part of the paper.
+This is the section that ministers and other hight level people are most likely to read.

 I. Introduction

     Background and context